What is the Writing Center?

 Yes--both peer and professional (in-person and remote) tutoring will be offered in spring 2022.
 Hours begin on Monday, January 31st and run through Reading Day.
 Visit our homepage to access our online appointment book.
 It opens at the start of each semester.

 HOW HAS THE WRITING CENTER RESPONDED TO COVID-19?

 Our biggest concern is the safety of our SAINTS.
-Rest assured that the Writing Center will adhere to all New York State guidelines for higher education institutions and services.
-This means that face-to-face sessions will be socially distanced.
+This means that we encourage participants in face-to-face sessions to be masked.
 In addition, we'll offer an abundance of online appointment options.
-Please be prepared to wear your mask when you visit the center.
-Your tutors will be wearing theirs!

 Who USES THE WRITING CENTER?